MotionAdapter: Video Motion Transfer via Content-Aware Attention Customization: Method

 \subsection{Disentanglement of Motion and Appearance}

 As discussed in Sec.~\ref{sec:intro}, the first key of motion transfer is disentangles the motion and appearance from reference video.
-In this section, we conduct a detailed analysis of 3D full attention features in T2V models to identify and extract robust motion cues.
+In this section, we conduct a detailed analysis of 3D full attention features in VDMs to identify and extract robust motion cues.

-{\textbf{Cross-Frame Attention Motion Extraction.}} As shown in the upper part of Fig.~\ref{fig:overview}, given a reference video $\mathcal{V}_{{ref}}$, we first encode it using the VAE encoder $\mathcal{E}$ to obtain latent representation ${z}_0 = \mathcal{E}(\mathcal{V}_{{ref}})$.
+{\textbf{Cross-Frame Attention Motion Extraction.}} As shown in the upper part of Fig.~\ref{fig:overview}, given a reference video $\mathcal{V}_{\text{ref}}$, we first encode it using the VAE encoder $\mathcal{E}$ to obtain latent representation ${z}_0 = \mathcal{E}(\mathcal{V}_{\text{ref}})$.
 The latent representations is perturbed with noise and then fed into the denoising network $\epsilon_{\theta}(\cdot)$ with an empty text prompt to extract the 3D full-attention maps $\mathcal{A}$ defined in Eq.~\ref{eq2}.

 Let $\mathcal{A}_{n\rightarrow m} \in \mathbb{R}^{(h \times w) \times (h \times w)}$ denotes the cross-frame attention map between two frames $f_n$ and $f_{m}$, it can be extractd along the temporal dimension from $\mathcal{A}$.
 For a pixel $p_i$ at coordinate $(u_i, v_i)$ in frame $f_n$, we seek its nearest Top-$K$ pixels in frame $f_{m}$ using $\mathcal{A}_{n\rightarrow m}(i,j)$.
-Let $\mathcal{N}_K(p_i)$ denote the indices of the top-$K$ pixels in $f_{m}$ with the highest similarity scores.
+Let $\mathcal{N}_K(p_i)$ denote the indices of the top-$K$ pixels in $f_\text{m}$ with the highest similarity scores.
 The destination coordinate $(\hat{u}_i, \hat{v}_i)$ is then obtained by averaging the coordinates of the Top-$K$ matched pixels:

 then the motion vector $(\Delta u_i, \Delta v_i)$ of pixel $p_i$ between the two frames is defined as:

 Thus, the attention motion $\mathcal{M}_{n\rightarrow m} = \{(\Delta u_i, \Delta v_i)\}$ represents the temporal correspondence derived from the cross-frame attention, effectively capturing motion while being disentangled from appearance.